v9n/axcoto.com/content/about.md

 I love programming, math, manga and poem.

-I'm mostly working on infrastructure and building internal tool.
+I'm mostly working on infrastructure and building internal tools.
 That means my code mostly use by developer for monitoring, debugging purpose.